 The 8Chan Episode

-Similarly, in July 2018, MyEtherWallet, a popular service to access crypto wallets, requested its users to transfer their funds to other accounts if they had used their service with the Hola Chrome extension in the last 24 hours.
+Similarly, in July 2018, MyEtherWallet, a popular digital wallet service to access all cryptocurrency assets, requested its users to transfer their funds to other accounts if they had used their service with the Hola Chrome extension in the last 24 hours.
 For five hours, Hola VPN hacked, and user credentials were at risk of theft.

 Unfortunately, these were not just a few isolated incidents.
 Since then, there have been innumerable incidents of Hola not taking user information seriously or using it in ways that can be compromised by third parties.
 You can Google “Hola VPN Hacked” and get numerous accounts detailing the company’s various offenses.
 What’s more, Even though the Hola VPN Chrome extension has close to 200 million users, it’s still using the same peer to peer protocol to run its infrastructure.
 That’s not good at all.